ibm-cloud-docs/cephaas/sds-cli-reference.md

 ```
 {: screen}

-**Aliases:** cert-upload, crtu
+**ALIASES:** cert-upload, crtu

 **Parameters to provide:**
 * The service instance identifier.
 	* Flag: `--instanceid INSTANCEID`

-* The request body containing the S3 TLS certificate.
+* The request body that contains the S3 TLS certificate.
 The body must be in string format with single quotes at the beginning and end of all cert data.
 	* Flag: `--body BODY`

 * API Endpoint in the URL form.